 Practice Plus Group will aim to ensure that all job applicants, employees or clients are treated fairly and valued equally regardless of sex, marital status, domestic circumstances, age, race, colour, disablement, ethnic or national origin, social background or employment status, sexual orientation, religion, beliefs, HIV status, gender reassignment, political affiliation or trade union membership.
 Selection for training and development and promotion will be on the basis of the individual’s ability to meet the requirements of the job.

 This job description is subject to change in consultation with the post holder to take into account changing organisational needs.

 Signature Date

 Signature of

 Head of Department Date

 PERSON SPECIFICATION FORM

-Job title: Consultant Orthopaedic Surgeon
+Job title: Consultant Orthopaedic Surgeon (Bank)

 Department: